What small businesses can claim under $20,000 instant asset write-off?

 - Common mistakes that can lead to rejected claims

-- How to maximise your deduction before EOFY
+- How to maximise your deduction each financial year

 Key takeaways

-Assets must be installed and ready for use before 30 June 2026 to qualify for the deduction.
+Assets must be installed and ready for use before 30 June of the income year you are claiming.

 The $20,000 limit applies per asset, allowing multiple claims if each item is below the threshold.

-A wide range of assets, including tools, vehicles, and equipment, can be claimed if used for business.
+A wide range of assets including tools, vehicles, and equipment can be claimed if used for business purposes.

 What is the $20,000 instant asset write-off?

-The instant asset write-off is a tax concession from the Australian Government that allows eligible small businesses to immediately claim the full cost of qualifying assets in the year they are first used or ready for use.
-Instead of spreading the cost over several years through depreciation, which is the usual approach for capital assets, you can claim the entire amount upfront.
+The $20,000 Instant Asset Write-Off is a tax concession that allows eligible Australian small businesses to immediately claim the full cost of qualifying business assets in the same financial year they are first used or installed ready for use.

 Fixed monthly fee for